kprmr/web-calculator/README.md

 # web-calculator
-This website have a onscree calculator which does what calculator do.
+This website have a onscreen calculator which does what calculator do.